sophice/ahk-keyboard-locker/README.md

 # Known issues

+- Some special function keys or key combinations may not be blocked.
 - Some keys (especially modifiers) may get "stuck" after typing the unlock password, requiring you to press them again to get them unstuck.
 - There is sometimes a slight delay after typing the password before the keyboard is unlocked.